 Kanopy offers a wide range of independent films, classic cinema, documentaries, educational videos, and foreign films.
 Thousands of titles are waiting for you to stream, for free, on your favourite device.

 Libby is the latest way to access OverDrive's large collection of e-books and audiobooks.
-This 1-tap reading app is designed to get people reading as quickly as possible.
+This one-tap reading app is designed to get people reading as quickly as possible.
 Browse, borrow, and place holds easily.
 And, seamlessly sync your bookshelves, progress, and bookmarks across multiple devices.

 Explore our rich Halifax history through postcards, vintage city guides, photographs, and more.
 Our virtual archive contains a treasure trove of collections: